bevyengine/rfcs/rfcs/ui-building-blocks.md

 ### Why put your UI in the ECS?

-UI is not terribly performance sensitive, and often involves complex hierarchies that can be a nuisance to fit into an ECS paradigm.
+UI is not terribly performance sensitive, tends to be deeply fragmented, and often involves complex hierarchies that can be a nuisance to fit into an ECS paradigm.
 So why put it there?

 1. UI is a complex, but reasonably well-understood problem domain.